alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ![people-counter-python](./docs/images/people-counter-image.png)

-## What it Does
+## Description

-A people counter applications, that was
+A People Counter application that was containerised in

 ## How it Works